uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_reduce_func.rst

 Example with Lambda Expressions
 -------------------------------

-The following is analogous to the previous example, but written using lambda expressions and the functional form of ``parallel_reduce``.
+The following is similar to the previous example, but written using lambda expressions and the functional form of ``parallel_reduce``.

 .. code:: cpp